Zen Cart Hosting: Compare Hosting

 What can I sell in a store made with Zen Cart?

-You can sell physical products, virtual products such as PDF downloads, or even services on a Zen Cart website.
+You can sell physical products, virtual products such as software and PDF downloads, or even services on a Zen Cart website.

 What kind of hosting do I need to support Zen Cart?

 Zen Cart has minimal requirements which most Linux-based web hosts will meet.
-Your server needs to operate on a standard “LAMP” stack, which includes a Linux operating system, Apache web server, and support for MySQL and PHP.
+Your server needs to operate on a standard "LAMP" stack (Linux operating system, Apache web server, and support for MySQL and PHP).

 What are the benefits of using Zen Cart?